smlabto/polidashboard/README.md

 ## ❇️ Updating API Keys

 The Meta Ad Library API key needs to be updated every two months.
-To do this, update or get new keys got to GRAPH API explore from [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/)

-and paste it into `~/facebook_dashboards/collector/collect.py` inside of the `FbAdsLibraryTraversal()` object, or set it to the environment variable `FACEBOOK_API_KEY`.
+To do this, update or get new keys got to GRAPH API explore from [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/) and set it to the environment variable `FACEBOOK_API_KEY` (you may also paste it into `~/facebook_dashboards/collector/collect.py` inside of the `FbAdsLibraryTraversal()` object).
 You don’t need to restart anything - the new key will be used automatically next time the collector’s CRON job runs.

-## ❇️ Collector

-The important part of the collector is in collector/collect.py (the other files in the collector module are provided by Facebook).
-"collect.py" accepts the country code (i.e. ca, us) as an argument, and has a method to update each of the five Mongo collections for each ad.

-You can learn more about the fields [Facebooks Ad Library API provides here](https://www.facebook.com/ads/library/api/)

 ### ➕ Logging